sarvi3/network-scanning-using-nmap/README.md

 ## Results

-* Identified open ports and services
+* Identified open ports such as 135, 445, and analyzed associated services.
+Observed that open ports can indicate potential attack surfaces if not secured.
 * Observed system and router-level exposure